14 Best and Worst Tokyo Places to Visit: Is Tokyo Worth Visiting?

 You can get to Senso-ji from Asakusa Station.
 From Tokyo Station, it’s about a 15-minute ride with 1 transfer at Kanda Station.

 • Senso-ji grounds are always open.
-The main temple is open daily 6 am–5 pm.
+The main temple is open daily from 6 am–5 pm.
 The shops open around 9 and stay open until late.

 • Free entry